Indian women's hockey team lose 1-3 to Great Britain | Devdiscourse

-The Indian women's hockey team tasted its first defeat on England tour when it went down 1-3 against Great Britain in the fourth match here on Wednesday.
-Great Britain took an early lead through Hannah Martin (5th minute) but India's Neha Goyal (18th) scored the equaliser.
+The Indian women's hockey team tasted its first defeat on England tour when they went down 1-3 to Great Britain in the fourth match here on Wednesday.
+Great Britain took an early lead through Hannah Martin (5th minute) but India's Neha Goyal (18th) scored the equalized.

-However, a goal before half-time from Charlotte Watson (29th), and one in the last quarter through Giselle Ansley (50th) meant that Great Britain secured their first win of the tour, snapping India's unbeaten run.
+However, a goal before half-time from Charlotte Watson (29th), and one in the last quarter through Giselle Ansley (50th) meant that Great Britain secured their first win of the tour, snapping India's unbeaten run in the last three matches of the tour.
 World No 9 India had notched up a 2-1 win in the first match, before drawing the next two games 1-1 and 0-0 respectively.

-India gradually came into the game, and had a few chances of their own in the latter stages of the first quarter, but were denied by Maddie Hinch during back-to-back penalty corners.
-With the momentum on their side, the Indian team combined well at the start of the second quarter, and pressed for the equaliser, which eventually came in the 18th minute as Neha produced a slick finish to make it 1-1, and put the pressure back on the host nation.
+India gradually came into the game, and had a few chances of their own in the latter stages of the first quarter, but were denied by Maddie Hinch during back-to-back Penalty Corners.
+With the momentum on their side, the Indian team combined well at the start of the second quarter, and pressed for the equalizer, which eventually came in the 18th minute as Neha produced a slick finish to make it 1-1, and put the pressure back on the host nation.

 The third quarter saw a great battle between the two sides, as both of them tried to create chances.
 India were looking to equalize for the second time in the match, while the hosts wanted to extend their lead.
 Great Britain had a wonderful chance to make it 3-1 in the 40th minute as they won themselves a Penalty Corner, but could not beat India's Savita, who had replaced Etimarpu in the third quarter.